 Bottom Line: Security Deposit Laws in California

 There you have it.
-A guide to the security deposit law in California.
+A guide to the security deposit laws in California, including how to make deductions and prevent security deposit disputes.

-A California landlord can charge a security deposit and collect the money from their tenant.
-However, when handling the security deposit, be sure to follow all the California laws.
+A California landlord can charge a security deposit and collect the money from their tenants.
+However, when handling the California security deposit, be sure to follow all the state laws.
 This will ensure you avoid lawsuits or being sued by your tenant in a small claims court.

-Remember, a landlord can deduct from the security deposit if there are property damages caused by the tenant that are beyond normal wear and tear, or the tenant has failed to pay rent.
+Remember, a landlord makes deductions from the California security deposit if there are rental damages caused by the tenants that are beyond normal wear and tear, or the tenant has failed to pay rent.
+But, they cannot make deductions for normal wear and tear.

 Need more help?
 If so, please contact a qualified California landlord-tenant attorney.
-Alternatively, contact us!
+Alternatively, contact Pinnacle Property Management!
 We can help a landlord and tenant with any needs they may have.

 Disclaimer: This blog about security deposit laws and deductions in California is in no way a substitute for professional legal advice.
 Also, keep changing and it may not be up to date at the time of your reading.
-If you still have questions or want further help, please get in touch with us.
+If you still have questions about how to deduct from a deposit or want further help, please contact us.